 “Putting a smile on every woman’s face,” is the slogan for Sankei Living Shimbun Inc., a growing business that publishes a portfolio of newspapers and magazines geared towards women in Japan.
 Sankei Living publishes the life-style newspaper Living Shimbun, with a circulation of 7.9 million.
 The company also publishes City Living, an office-orientated information magazine, Enfant (infant), a magazine for mothers of infants and young children and other publications covering the stages of women’s lives.

-“We analyze opinions, desires and trends to create relevant and timely content for our readers.
+“We analyse opinions, desires and trends to create relevant and timely content for our readers.
 We also propose unique campaigns and promotions to potential advertisers.
 Our goal is to enrich women’s lives and create compatible business opportunities for our advertisers,” said Hiroaki Takano, Head of Information System Department, Management Bureau, Sankei Living Shimbun Inc.